 - CCSK is less work and actually a good start towards CCSP.

-Need to know more about CCSP vs CCSK?
+Want to know more about CCSP vs CCSK?
+Get the 101!

-I have produced a simple one page overview of some of the facts, such as exam cost.
+I created a simple one page overview: the cloud professional 101.
 You can get access to it by signing up to my blogs and occasional information on cloud security training in the box below.

 I have based the above analysis on my multiple years of experience in cloud training.
 I am an official trainer for both CCSK (since 2011) and CCSP (since 2015), and have actually contributed to both of them.